Go-Coach

-Go-Coachhire Ltd is a bus operator running a total of 40 bus services (including school services) across Kent and Sussex.
+Go-Coachhire Limited, trading as Go-Coach and Go Bus, is a bus operator running a total of 40 bus services (including school services) across Kent and Sussex.
 The majority of these services are operated on behalf of Kent County Council from their depot in Swanley.

 History

-Go-Coach was founded in 2008 by Austin Blackburn.
+Go-Coach was founded on 1 February 2008 by Austin Blackburn.
 The company began operating as a coach hire company initially just using a single coach.

 In April 2010, Go-Coach began operating bus services for the first time when they took over the Kent County Council tendered routes 401 (Sevenoaks to Westerham) and 421 (Sevenoaks to Swanley) from Arriva Southern Counties.
 In May 2011, Go Coach extended route 421 to Dartford to replace the Arriva Southern Counties route 423 bringing the operator into the town for the first time.
 The companies Dartford services were further boosted with the instruction of the Dart local town services in 2014.

 In April 2014, Go-Coach expanded its operations into Edenbridge by taking over routes 232, 234, 238, 631 and 632 from Arriva Southern Counties.
 A number of its Sevenoaks services were altered at the same time.

 In 2015, a number of Go-Coach services were boosted.
 The company took over a number of Kent County Council contracted services as well as introducing new circular town service 8 in Sevenoaks at the same time.
 Go-Coach also upgraded and took over existing route 401 on a commercial basis in 2015, this being the first time that the company had operated a bus service in this way.

 In July 2017, Go-Coach introduced two new routes in Sevenoaks (routes 431 and 435) in response to Arriva Southern Counties withdrawing major parts of their route 402 service at the same time.

 In April 2019, Arriva Southern Counties withdrew a number of their local services in Sevenoaks.
 Go Coach introduced a number of replacement services and at the same time became the network operator of the town.

 In December 2020, Go-Coach launched the new E1 circular bus service in Edenbridge giving the town a dedicated local service for the first time.